rbkhmrcr/rbkhmrcr.github.io/index.md

 My introduction to programming began in the third year of my BSc when I started a Code First: Girls chapter in Manchester.
 It was here that I was taught by [@echesters](https://twitter.com/echesters) that you can have a serious career while also being a completely hilarious human.
-I thought I had mastered programming and so applied for my master's and an incredibly generous scholarship to cover my entire tuition fees.
+I thought I had mastered programming and so applied for an MSc at UCL and an incredibly generous scholarship to cover my entire MSc tuition fees.
 I miraculously was offered both and thought I'd conquered the world.
-Then I was introduced to asm and realised HTML isn't actually even a programming language and I have been fully submerged in the world of computer science ever since :)
+Then I was introduced to asm and realised HTML isn't actually even a programming language, and I have been fully submerged in the world of computer science ever since :)

-## Research interests
+## Research Interests

 I mostly think about privacy, and especially executing/computing functions privately while in a fully adversarial environment (think dishonest majority and active adversaries, or alternatively a blockchain environment, or if you're feeling really